bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 An example of a query string would be: `https://www.google.com/search?q=lambda&tbo=1`.
 The query string portion is `?q=lambda&tbo=1` and the key/value pairs are `q=lambda` and `tbo=1`.

-Let’s add sorting capabilities to our API.
-We’ll provide a way for clients to hit our `/hobbits` and pass the field they want to use to sort the responses, and our API will sort the data by that field in ascending order.
+Let's add sorting capabilities to our API.
+We'll provide a way for clients to hit our `/hobbits` and pass the field they want to use to sort the responses, and our API will sort the data by that field in ascending order.

-Here’s the new code for the `GET /hobbits` endpoint:
+Here's the new code for the `GET /hobbits` endpoint:

     server.get('/hobbits', (req, res) => {
       // query string parameters get added to req.query